yolk/biggs/README.md

 * United States of America
 * Yemen

-biggs is tested to behave well with Rails 3 to 7
+biggs is tested to behave well with ActiveSupport 3 to 7

 Copyright (c) 2009-2022 Yolk Sebastian Munz & Julia Soergel GbR